Company Formation Bulgaria

 If the procedure will be completed by a representative of the owner of a company, a power of attorney will be required.
 The power of attorney must be notarized and contain the apostil.
 Together with all the required documents, the representative may then submit the application for registration with the Company Registration Office and set up a bank account.
 After the registration, documents are issued and the company will be fully legal and ready to operate.
 For the registration process, the client will also need a company name uniqueness certificate, the statement for taxes that have been paid and the tax for publishing in the State Gazette.

 The third and last step for company formation in Bulgaria is submitting an application form to the National Revenue Agency for VAT registration.
 Together with the application, an agreement of association of the company, a bank account statement or the documents stating the contributions value, the registration document signed by the managerial board or founding members must be submitted as well.
+Our experts in European and offshore company formation matters can help you through the entire company registration procedure in Bulgaria.

 REQUIREMENTS FOR COMPANY FORMATION IN BULGARIA